Vibrational sensing at mK temperatures in dry dilution refrigerators using commercial accelerometers for diverse fundamental physics applications: Discussion

 Immediate efforts beyond this work will focus on quantifying noise sources and optimizing cable and mounting configurations.
 Concurrently, calibration using precision shakers will be explored to establish reliable sensitivity metrics and improve signal-to-noise ratios for real-world applications.
 Longer term work includes accelerometer placement tests to systematically optimize the vibrational noise detection in complex vibrational environments.

-\acknowledgments This work is supported by the University of Pittsburgh and the US Department of Energy (DOE) Office of Science, Office of Nuclear Physics under Contract under Award No. DE-SC0020423.
+\acknowledgments This work is supported by the University of Pittsburgh and the US Department of Energy (DOE) Office of Science, Office of Nuclear Physics under Contract Award Nos.
+DE-SC0020423 and DE-SC0011091.
+This work is supported by the Piano Nazionale di Ripresa e Resilienza (PNRR), Missione 4 “Istruzione e Ricerca” - Componente 2, Investimento 1.1, “Fondo per il Programma Nazionale di Ricerca e Progetti di Rilevante Interesse Nazionale (PRIN)”, project code 2022KRKM2X, Title: “Ultra-low vibrations thermal switch for Pulse Tube cryocoolers”, CUP I53D23001270006.
 The authors thank CUORE and CUPID collaborators for productive discussions, technical support, and comments on the paper draft.
 The authors acknowledge Advanced Research Computing at Virginia Tech for providing computational resources and technical support that have contributed to the results reported within this paper. \href{https://arc.vt.edu/}{https://arc.vt.edu/}.